ErrOrnAmE/ITWithFood/WebBrowsers/index.md

 ![Safari](img/IMG_0117.JPG)

 Apple is known for developping software tailored for their products.
-Safari is their Web Browser and even if we are Apple fan boys, we CANNOT approve of this piece of software.
+Safari is their Web Browser and even if we are Apple fan boys, we CANNOT approve this piece of software.
 Safari is years late for HTML5 and ES2016 compliance and security updates.
 Moreover, it does not have any original features compared to Firefox or Chrome.
-We just use it to install an other web browser.
+We just use it to install an other web browser (Much like Internet Explorer in its days).

 ## Tor Browser